-Daily Bus Tours have been cancelled through the remainder of 2020 due to the inability to properly social distance within an enclosed vehicle.
+Daily Bus Tours have been cancelled until further notice due to the inability to properly social distance within an enclosed vehicle.
 Read the press release at the link above.
 A podcast has been posted of a bus tour and can be located here.

 As you travel to or from the park, a nice scenic drive along the Flint Hills National Scenic Byway on highway K-177 is also an option to see the prairie landscape from your car.
 There is a pull over scenic overlook area south of Cottonwood Falls with interpretive waysides that explain the tallgrass prairie.
 The byway takes you through the heart of the tallgrass prairie ecosystem of the Kansas Flint Hills.